Getting Started

 This is the simplest mode:

-- desktop hub running on your Mac
+- desktop hub app or Docker server running on your local network

 - phone on the same network